CDCgov/dibbs-vm/examples/aws/README.md

 ## Steps to Launch a VM with User-Data Scripts

 1. **Create a VM**:
-   - Go to the ec2 web interface.
+   - Go to the EC2 web interface.
    - Click on "Launch Instance" and follow the wizard to configure your VM.
-   - In the "Configure Instance Details" step, add your user-data scripts under the "Advanced Details" section.
+   - In the "Configure Instance Details" step, enter your user-data scripts in the "Advanced Details" section.
    - The user-data scripts will execute during the VM's initialization.

 2. **Start the VM**: